 - If you have difficulty with your chainsaw dealer in regard to correct chain, pitch and files, have them call Ron for clarification.
 A tiny minority of dealers (like some loggers) have a contrarian attitude about safety stuff, and some aren’t aware of the special cutting needs of log builders.
 For safety and easier learning, it is extremely important to have the correct kind of chain, as outlined in the tool list.

 - Take another look at the tool and safety gear lists.
-All red-marked tools in the first list and all of the safety gear are required of nearly everyone, as are most of the personal items.
+Most red-marked tools in the first list and all of the safety gear are required of nearly everyone, as are most of the personal items.
 Things that are best not shared with a partner are scriber, axe, all safety gear, drawknife, and the Two-Cherries chisel.
-Sharing a saw with a partner works out sometimes.
-That, of course, is up to you.
-Neither chainsaw nor a sander-grinder can be used by anyone under the age of 18.
+Sharing a saw with a partner works out sometimes, but that, of course, is up to you.
+Neither chainsaw nor sander-grinder can be used by anyone under the age of 18.

 - The Camp Rules, which you have received a copy of, spells out things that are not allowed here, such as drinking any alcohol before or during working hours, on field trips, or while driving or riding in a vehicle anywhere.
 And the whole place and field-trip sites are smoke-free, except within your vehicle in the parking lot.
 Be sure to check this information over, along with the Safety Rules for the Worksite.
 Firearms of any sort are prohibited on the school property or in your vehicle.
-No “carry” or handgun possession permits of any kind or from any state are valid here.
+No “carry” or handgun possession permits of any kind or from any state are valid on school property.

 Appendix – some of the tools on the lists above pictured according to their numbers